 ‘No, and quite frankly, I do not care,’ John replied tersely.
 He heard Lady Williams let out a loud sob behind his back.
 This was no time for emotions.

 ‘Very well.
 Where is the boy?’
-He tilted his head taller to demonstrate their difference in status.
+He tilted his head up to demonstrate their difference in status.

 ‘He is probably somewhere in the house.’

-‘No, he can’t be.
-I just threw-,’ he coughed lightly, ‘I mean, I watched him jump into the garden. now if you could kindly show me where he is,’ he finished off.
+‘No, he cannot be.
+I just threw–,’ he coughed lightly, ‘I mean, I watched him jump into the garden.
+Now if you could kindly show me where he is,’ he finished off.

-John gave him a slight smile and turned his back.
+John gave him a slight smile and turned his back towards him.
 He heard the man growl with anger.

 John composed himself and looked down at Lady Williams.
-She remained crouched, covering her eyes and crying.
-‘He will get to me, one day, he will,’ she let out.
+She remained crouched, covering her eyes.
+‘He will get to me one day, he will,’ she let out.

-‘No, as along as we are here, he will not touch you,’ John looked down at the frightened figure.
-‘Maids,’ he clapped his hands, ‘Lady Williams need you all.’
+‘No, as long as we are here, he will not touch you,’ John looked down at the frightened figure.
+‘Maids,’ he clapped his hands, ‘Lady Williams needs you all.’
 With that, he moved aside.
 The maids all scurried to Lady Williams and helped her stand up.

 ‘Where is Michael?’